tomeichlersmith/hps-env/README.md

 installl anything else into the box.
 This means you will probably want two side-by-side terminals: one inside the box for compiling and running the software and one outside the box for using other tools that aren't in the container (like a text editor).

-## Usage Tips
-Below are some helpful tips for making your workflow more streamlined when using this container.

-### Local Installation
-Since your home directory within the container is the directory with all your HPS stuff in it, I would suggest having your install location for any HPS packages you are developing to be `~/.local`.
-This is a standard Linux install package for users and can easily be inlucded in the `*PATH*` environment variables so the installed libraries and executables are easily accessible.

-### Specialize the bashrc
-Again, since your home directory in the container is separate from your regular home directory, you can add a bunch of HPS-specific things to the `.bashrc` file that is located in the HPS home directory.
-I would suggest making sure the `*PATH*` variables include `${HOME}/.local`, but don't hesitate to take it further and include HPS-specific shell functions and aliases to do tasks that you do frequently.